Provably Optimal Reinforcement Learning under Safety Filtering: Introduction

 \section{Introduction}

 \Glsfirst{RL} has demonstrated outstanding performance in complex domains, yet a fundamental limitation is the lack of strict safety guarantees, both during policy training and at deployment.
-This poses a major barrier to deploying RL in safety-critical applications, from autonomous driving to healthcare management, where even a single safety violation would be catastrophic.
-One promising approach towards safety assurances in RL is to integrate a \textit{safety filter}~\cite{hsu2023safety} that monitors the system and overrides any unsafe candidate actions to preempt downstream failures.
-In effect, the RL agent can explore and learn \textit{within} a safe set, while the filter ensures that it never enters unsafe regions.
+This poses a major barrier to deploying \gls{RL} in safety-critical applications, from autonomous driving to healthcare management, where even a single safety violation would be catastrophic.
+One promising approach towards safety assurances in RL is to integrate a \textit{safety filter}~\cite{hsu2024safety} that monitors the system and overrides any unsafe candidate actions to preempt downstream failures.
+In effect, the \gls{RL} agent can explore and learn \textit{within} a safe set, while the filter ensures that it never enters unsafe regions.

 However, enforcing hard safety constraints during training is commonly observed to negatively interfere with the learning process and limit the asymptotic performance achievable by the learned policy~\cite{gros2020safe, anderson2020neurosymbolic, yang2023safe, koller2019learning}.
 In addition, prior studies on safety filtering in control systems~\cite{leung2020infusing,hu2024active,bejarano2024safety} have reported that if the task policy is unaware of the presence of a safety filter, it may repeatedly attempt unsafe actions that keep triggering filter overrides, resulting in suboptimal oscillations or ``chattering'' behaviors.
 In such cases, the separation between safety and performance is incomplete: the task policy must be made explicitly aware of the task-agnostic safety filter in order to avoid costly overrides.

-These concerns raise a fundamental, unsettled question with safe RL: \textit{Does safety filtering inevitably hinder the agent’s learning and ultimately limit the achievable performance?} We provide, for the first time, a theoretical answer to this question by proving that no such entanglement between safety filtering and task policy training is necessary to obtain an optimal constrained policy.
-We view this as a new foundational result in safe reinforcement learning, with significant practical implications as AI technology advances towards increasingly complex autonomous systems.
+These concerns raise a fundamental, unsettled question in safe \gls{RL}: \textit{Does safety filtering inevitably hinder the agent’s learning and ultimately limit the achievable performance?} We provide, for the first time, a theoretical answer to this question by proving that no such entanglement between safety filtering and task policy training is necessary to obtain an optimal constrained policy.
+We view this as a new foundational result in safe \gls{RL}, with significant practical implications as AI technology advances towards increasingly complex autonomous systems.